gustavobremo/DLmorphometric-unmixing3D/README.md

 <div align="justify">

 The [Pix2Pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix.git) repository was used for the trainings.
 This framework can be run on Linux or Mac OS using Python 3 and either a CPU or an NVIDIA GPU with CUDA CuDNN.
 To train a model, the pix2pix includes several parameter settings that can be changed for training.
-The first set of parameters is listed in [base_options.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/options/base_options.py) and the second set in [train_options.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/options/train_options.py).

 ### Training example
-To load the generated data created with the **DataGenerator.py**, a path to the generated dataset folder comprising the training and testing set must be specified for the pix2pix -—dataroot option.
+The **DataGenerator.py** creates folders with the foldername specified by the pix2pix.
+To load the training or testing data created with the **DataGenerator.py**, a path to the generated dataset folder must be specified for the -—dataroot option.
+The following is a training example bash script:

+[python train.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/train.py) --dataroot ./datasets/bc_organoid_synthetic_patches_data_1k --name bc_organoid_1k_synthetic_100ep_n_epochs_100_n_epochs_decay_100_netG_resnet_9blocks --model pix2pix --direction AtoB --display_winsize 256 --load_size 512 --gan_mode lsgan --n_epochs 100 --n_epochs_decay 100 --netG resnet_9blocks

+Further details on the network training options can be found listed in [base_options.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/options/base_options.py) and [train_options.py](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/options/train_options.py).

 </div>